amcginlay/ops-manager-automation/README.md

 This script takes **previously downloaded** products and stemcells from the directory structure beneath `downloads` and imports them to an Ops Manager instance.
-The script will attempt to resolve any missing products by invoking `download-product.sh` as appropriate.
+The script will attempt to resolve any missing products by internally invoking `download-product.sh` as appropriate.
 We recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.
 For a large product like PAS, you can expect this to take ~15 mins.

 Example usage: